-Gulf, Arab nations react to Iran-US ceasefire announcement
+Gulf, Middle East nations react to Iran-US ceasefire announcement

 Lebanon was also drawn into the war on March 2 after Tehran-aligned Hezbollah launched attacks on Israel.
 Israel has backed the two-week ceasefire with Iran, but has said it does not include Lebanon, despite Pakistan first announcing that the truce does.

-Against this backdrop, here is how Gulf and Arab nations are reacting to the ceasefire announcement:
+Against this backdrop, here is how the Gulf and other Middle Eastern nations are reacting to the ceasefire announcement:

 Saudi Arabia